RBraxtan/Stranger-Strings/README.md

 <br />
 Instructions:<br />
 <br />
-Step 0: Make sure you have python 3+ installed, as well as the virustotal python api (vt-py) which can be installed with "pip install vt-py" from command prompt.
+Step 0: Make sure you have python 3+ installed, as well as the virustotal python api (vt-py) which can be installed with "pip install vt-py" from command prompt.<br />
 Step 1: Download Repository.<br />
 Step 2: Unizip Files and make sure they're all in the same directory/folder.<br />
 Step 3: Create a free account on VirusTotal to obtain a personal API key. *optional*<br /><br />